matijapretnar/aeff/README.md

     ./aeff.byte file1.aeff file2.aeff ...

-This loads all the commands in all the listed files and starts a local HTTP server providing the interface.
+This loads all the commands in all the listed files and starts a local HTTP server (at http://127.0.0.1:8080/) providing the interface.

+For running the examples in `aeff/examples`, also include `pervasives.aeff` in the list of files to load.